-The Company is increasing its estimated earnings per diluted share for 2013 to a range of between \$5.10 and \$5.40, an increase from the previously communicated range of \$4.70 to \$5.10, but actual results could vary significantly from this target.
-This increase is driven by the Company's current expectation that 2013 depletions and shipments growth will be approximately 17% to 22%.
-The Company believes that the competitive pricing environment will be challenging and is planning pricing increases of approximately 1% that will only partially offset cost pressures.
-Full-year 2013 gross margins are currently expected to be between 52% and 54%, due to anticipated price increases not fully covering cost pressures and some product mix changes.
-The Company intends to increase advertising, promotional and selling expenses by between \$20 million and \$26 million for the full year 2013, primarily due to planned increased investments behind our brands.
+The Company now estimates earnings per diluted share to be between \$5.05 to \$5.35, a decrease from the previously communicated estimate of between \$5.10 to \$5.40 due to the land write-down and increased brand investments, only partially offset by increased shipment volumes.
+Full year 2013 earnings per diluted share actual results could vary significantly from this target.
+The Company expects depletions growth of 21% to 24% for the fifty-two week period ending December 28, 2013.
+The Company estimates price increases of approximately 1% to partially offset ingredients, packaging and processing cost pressures.
+Full-year 2013 gross margins are currently expected to be between 52% and 54%.
+The Company intends to increase advertising, promotional and selling expenses by between \$26 million and \$32 million for the full year 2013, primarily due to planned increased investments behind our brands.
 These increases exclude increases in freight costs for the shipment of products to the Company's wholesalers.
 The Company estimates costs of \$4 million to \$6 million for continued investment in existing brands developed by Alchemy & Science.
 These increases are included in the full-year estimated increases in advertising, promotional and selling expenses.
-Additional projects yet to be launched or acquired may significantly increase investments in Alchemy & Science and advertising, promotional and selling expenses.
-The Company believes that its 2013 effective tax rate will be approximately 37%.
+The Company believes that its 2013 effective tax rate will be approximately 38%.